omnisonic/momsite/README.md

 # momsite
-Demonstrates at static blog type site to shocase an artist's work.
+Demonstrates at static blog type site to showcase an artist's work.